codefresh-io/cap-docs.codefresh.io/_docs/pipelines/workflows.md

 ---

 In Codefresh, workflows are submitted when pipelines are triggered.
-A workflow executes a series of tasks through one or more templates defined in its specifications.
+A workflow executes a series of steps through one or more templates defined in its specification.
-Argo defines the Workflow as the most important resource in Argo, defining the workflow to be executed, and storing the state of the workflow.
+Argo defines the Workflow as the most important resource in Argo, defining both the workflow to be executed, and storing the state of the workflow.
 For more information, see [Argo Workflows documentation](https://argoproj.github.io/argo-workflows/).

-In Codefresh, after submitting a workflow, you can:
+Once workflow are submitted, you can:

-* Track workflow performance and metadata
+* Track ongoing and completed workflows
+  View and monitor submitted workflows, both running and completed, in the Workflows dashboard.
+Select a time range or view up to fifty of the most recent workflows for all the pipelines in your enprirse.
+Use filters to customize the dashbaord view.
+From here you can drill down to any workflow to see internactive

+* Workflow performance in pipelines
-  Track active workflows in the Workflows dashboard, or track workflows in the context of the pipelines that initiated them.
+  While the Workflows dashbaord shows visibility to indiicual workflows, get a sense of performance by looking at workflows in the context of the pipeline that submitted them.
+  At the pipeline-level, you ave the key performance KPIs for the workflows such as the success rate, execution rate, and then a breakdown of step analytics

   {% include image.html
     lightbox="true"